dcernst/VerdeValleyRandonnee/index.md

 - City and state of residence.
 - Start location and direction (clockwise vs counterclockwise).
 - Proof of completion of route (e.g., link to Strava or RideWithGPS, GPX file for your ride).
-- Pictures of yourself and/or your bike at each of the locations marked with a "camera" POI (point of interest) on the map posted below.
+- Pictures of yourself and/or your bike at each of the locations marked with a "viewpoint" POI (point of interest) on the map posted below.
 - Any noteworthy comments about your experience.
 - Optional: Post about your experience on social media.
 Feel free to tag [@VerdeValleyRandonnee](https://www.instagram.com/verdevalleyrandonnee/) on Instagram and use the hashtag #VerdeValleyRandonnee.